Have you thought about using mirrors in your garden?

 Another mirror finish material to consider is stainless steel.
 The reflection is similar to glass mirrors and while this is also an expensive option, it can be beautifully incorporated into sculpture and architecture in the garden.

-How to Hang or Attach your Garden Mirror
+How to Hang or Attach Mirrors for the Garden

 Make sure that the mirror is securely attached to wherever you’re going to hang it.
 Assuming that you are using a mirror with a wooden frame, you can screw the corners of the frame directly to the surface where it will be mounted.
 Adhesives are also an option.